-Stephen was not enthusiastic about the Texas settlement, but he helped his father by getting a loan from a friend and he was preparing to go to San Antonio to help his father.
-It was then that Stephen learned about his father’s death.
-He went to San Antonio where Governor Antonio Maria Martinez approved Stephen to move ahead with the colonization under his father’s grant.
-Stephen arranged with Martinez to offer land to settlers in quantities of 640 acres to the head of a family, 320 acres for the wife, 160 acres for each child, and 80 acres for each slave.
-Austin might collect 12.50 cents an acre in compensation for his services.
+Stephen Fuller Austin (1793-1836) was the founder of Anglo-American Texas.
+His father applied for the land grant in Texas to settle 300 families.
+Stephen was preparing to go to San Antonio to help when his father suddenly died.
+Governor Martinez allowed Stephen to move ahead with the colonization under his father’s grant.
+Stephen offered settlers 640 acres for the head of a family, 320 acres for the wife, 160 acres per child, and 80 acres per slave.
+Austin collected 12.50 cents an acre in compensation for his services.
 Martinez warned Austin that the government could not help the colonists.

 Source: Stephen Fuller Austin

 Copyright © Texas State Historical Association